 BA/BS and BLS Students

-Throughout the senior year, there will be important contacts concerning your graduation status sent to you via your campus email account or your campus post office box.
+Throughout the senior year, there will be important contacts concerning your graduation status sent to you via your campus email account.
 Please be diligent and check for notifications.

-Graduating seniors, with last name beginning with A through L, in the following degrees should contact Evelyn Torres on the Fredericksburg campus at 540-654-1549.
+Graduating seniors in the following degrees should contact Evelyn Torres on the Fredericksburg campus at 540-654-1549.

 - Bachelor of Arts (BA)

 Graduating seniors in the following degree should contact Suzanne Stewart on the Fredericksburg campus at 540-654-2050.

 Each Adult/Graduate UMW student, in preparation for graduation, must complete the following procedures and paper work.

 All undergraduate and graduate students must submit a degree application to the Office of the Registrar one year prior to the anticipated graduation date.
 While all other degree requirements may have been met, no student is allowed to graduate unless the application has been filed appropriately.
 Degree applications are available in the Office of the Registrar and in the Office of Advising Services.

 Students are subject to the degree requirements in effect at the time of acceptance into the program.
 To graduate, students must satisfy all stated curriculum requirements.